iPadOS 18

 Apple gave Siri a new look, and when the personal assistant is activated, there's now a glowing ring around the display.
 Siri also has deep Apple product knowledge and can give you step-by-step instructions on whatever you need to do, so it's like having an Apple Genius in your pocket.
 When Siri doesn't know something, there's an option to bring in OpenAI's ChatGPT for your requests.
 ChatGPT is free, gets no info from you, and can be used for creating and illustrating content from scratch.

-Apple Intelligence is limited to iPad models that have an M-series chip, which includes some of the newest iPad Air and iPad Pro models.
+Apple Intelligence is limited to iPad models that have an M-series chip or A17 Pro chip, which includes the newest iPad Air, iPad Pro, and iPad mini models.
 The limitation is due to the on-device processing requirements of AI.

 iPadOS 18 also has several new feature additions that join Apple Intelligence, many of which mirror what's possible in iOS 18.
 There are new customization options for the Home Screen, with the option to rearrange apps and widgets with open spaces and around wallpapers.
 Icons and widgets can be made larger and have a darker option for dark mode, plus there's an option to add a colored tint.